JaskRendix/operette_moderne/README.md

 - worldviews clash without resolution
 - metaphysics becomes a kind of weather
 - the universe remains politely indifferent
+- and AI helps me stage the scene without pretending to be the author

 These dialogues aren’t rewrites.
 They’re **aftershocks** — new conversations shaped by the same mixture of irony, melancholy, and cosmic side‑eye that made the *Operette morali* unforgettable.